fastify/avvio/README.md

 <a name="error-handling"></a>
 #### Error handling

-In order to handle errors in the loading plugins, you must use the `.ready()` method, like so:
+To handle errors in the loading plugins, you must use the `.ready()` method, like so:

 ```js